Flat Topological Bands and Eigenstate Criticality in a Quasiperiodic Insulator

-In this letter, we study a minimal model for a two-dimensional topological insulator with a quasiperiodic potential to find a controllable route to create flat topological bands and to induce quantum phase transitions beyond the Landau-Ginzburg paradigm.
 Using analytic and numeric techniques, we find an intricate phase diagram, as shown in Fig.~\ref{fig:phase}.
-In particular, quasiperiodicity creates practically flat topological bands near where finite-energy states exhibit criticality.
-At the transition between topological and trivial insulators, the system realizes a magic-angle semimetal with all of the features previously studied \cite{MASM}.
+Particularly, quasiperiodicity creates practically flat topological bands near where finite-energy states exhibit criticality.
+At the transition between topological and trivial insulators, the system realizes a magic-angle semimetal with features previously studied \cite{MASM}.
 We further characterize the critical properties of the various eigenstate transitions, understanding them as localization and delocalization transitions in momentum- or real-space bases.
-While random systems exhibit analogous features \cite{groth2009theoryTAI}, these phase transitions represent unique universality classes that, to the best of our knowledge, have not been characterized to date.
+Importantly, these transitions and phases could be directly realized in twisted bilayer graphene that is close to aligned with a hexagonal boron nitride substrate~\cite{mao2020quasiperiodicity,PhysRevB.102.155136,PhysRevB.103.075122}.

-\emph{Model and approach:} To model a two-dimensional topological insulator, we use the Bernevig-Hughes-Zhang (BHZ) lattice model~\cite{BHZ} with an additional 2D quasiperiodic potential.
-The square-lattice Hamiltonian (with sites $\br$) is block diagonal such that
+\emph{Model:} To describe a two-dimensional topological insulator, we use the Bernevig-Hughes-Zhang (BHZ) model~\cite{BHZ} with a 2D quasiperiodic potential.
+The square-lattice Hamiltonian (with sites $\br$) is block diagonal